zachmarino234/personal-website/content/posts/innovation-week/index.md

 +++
 ## Introduction

-Every quarter, the Boston Globe hosts an event called **innovation week**, where any globe employee can pitch any idea.
+Every quarter, the Boston Globe hosts an event called **innovation week**, which is an initiative where all employees are invited to brainstorm and build a pitch to address pain points or flesh out creative ideas.
 The best ideas are looked into and potentially implemented depending on the scope of the work and its alignment with company values.
 The judges consisted of company executives and the Boston Globe innovation team, as well as voting from other participants.
 [More information on the innovation week initiative can be found on the Boston Globe corporate website.](https://www.bostonglobemedia.com/innovation/)

-I was the only co-op of 32 to submit a proposal and while I didn't win, I won the "let's try it" designation, which meant the judges liked my idea at a high-level and wanted to look into it further.
+I was the only co-op of 32 to pitch an idea, and the executive staff responded to my proposal favorably.
+The Globe even transferred my idea to the innovation team to be investigated further.

 ## My Proposal